-Last weekend I got to do something fun; the contractor who built my house came by with her photographer to take a few glamour shots of the place.
+Last weekend I got to do something fun; the builders who constructed my house came by with their photographer to take a few glamour shots of the place.
 I hesitated to post these here, because it feels a little bit silly, but since I talked so much about it when it was under construction, I figured I might as well show the final payoff, too.

 I’m about as self-conscious about these as I would be of actual glamour shots of me. 😆 I’ve still got a long way to go to make it exactly the home I want, but after all the effort it’s taken to get this far, now seems like a nice time to pause and enjoy how far it’s come.

 This comes pretty close to capturing their personalities.